WellSpaces

 At CHOC, now part of Rady Children’s Health, we know a child’s health goes beyond the physical.
 That’s why we’ve partnered with the Orange County Department of Education (OCDE) to create WellSpaces — safe, dedicated areas in schools that support the mental and emotional health of students as a part of our ongoing commitment to improve pediatric mental health.

-Launched in 2019, the WellSpace Initiative has grown to 50+ spaces across 17 school districts, reaching thousands of kids and teens.
+Launched in 2019, the WellSpace Initiative has grown to serve thousands of students and aims to establish a WellSpace in every school across Orange County’s 28 districts—and beyond—including community-based organizations.
 Each WellSpace is designed to increase access to care, provide early support, and equip students, families, and educators with the tools to strengthen youth wellness.

 Core Benefits of WellSpaces

-- Access & prevention: Meeting students where they are with school-based education, early intervention, and care connections.
+- Access & prevention: Meeting students and families where they are with school-based education, prevention and early intervention, and care connections.

 - Support & referrals: Identifying students in need and linking them to school-based mental health professionals.

-- Education & empowerment: Equipping students, parents, and educators with tools and resources for mental health and resilience.
+- Education & empowerment: Equipping students, caregivers, and educators with tools and resources for mental health and resilience.

-WellSpaces are flexible to meet a variety of needs: a calming break before exams, restorative circles that build belonging, or simply a safe place to reset.
-Data shows their impact — 41% of students entered reporting a negative mood, while 78% left with improved outlooks.
+WellSpaces are flexible to meet a variety of needs: a calming break before exams, restorative circles that build belonging and connection, or simply a safe place to reset.
+Data shows their impact — 41% of students entered reporting a negative mood, while 78% left with improved outlooks (Oct.
+2025).
+The spaces are unique in part because they are available to kids how and when they need them.
+Since the launch of the WellSpaces initiative, tens of thousands of students across the county have used the WellSpace check-in system supported by OCDE when entering the WellSpace.
+This data consistently shows an improvement in the mood of students after visiting the WellSpace.
 While under the supervision of specially trained district-hired staff, students can expect to find a range of activities, educational material, and coping tools for stress reduction and emotional regulation that are expert-selected and evidence-based.
-While Wellspaces are not a replacement for regular, ongoing medical and/or mental health care needs, they offer a foundation for lifelong mental wellness skills.
-Many visit independently, while others come through peer or teacher recommendations.
+While WellSpaces are not a replacement for regular, ongoing medical and/or mental health care needs, they offer a foundation for lifelong mental wellness skills.
+Many students visit independently, while others come through peer or teacher recommendations.
 It is important to note that WellSpaces do not provide services such as diagnostics, therapy, or any other services which would require parental consent.

 WellSpaces FAQ